Jonjo Shelvey: Personal life

 Shelvey was born in Romford, Greater London, and grew up in a council flat in Harold Hill.
 Due to crime in the neighbourhood, he bought his sister a home in Brentwood when she became pregnant.
 His older brother George was, according to Shelvey, a better footballer, but his career was ruined by drinking and partying.
 Shelvey is of partial Scottish and Irish Traveller heritage.

 Shelvey fell down a staircase as a baby, one of several childhood traumas which he believes could have caused his alopecia.
 He was prescribed a cream and told to sleep in a woolly hat for a month in order to combat it, but abandoned treatment because of the discomfort it caused, and said of his baldness, "If you don't like it, don't talk to me".
 Shelvey has supported youngsters who share his condition.

 In June 2015, Shelvey married Daisy Evans, formerly of the pop group S Club 8.
 Comedian Jimmy Carr performed at the marriage.
 The couple have two daughters and a son.

+In October 2025, Shelvey told the BBC that he no longer wanted his children to grow up in England, where he said in places like his hometown things were no longer the same.
+He said that "the UK isn't what it was 10 to 15 years ago."